Search Contractor ToolStack

 Our Verdict

-Jobber is the best value in field service management.
-It does 80% of what ServiceTitan does at 20% of the price.
+Jobber is the best value in field service management — it does 80% of what ServiceTitan does at 20% of the price.
+For small to mid-size home service businesses, nothing else comes close at this price point.

 • Best price-to-feature ratio in field service management

-• Incredibly easy to set up — most teams are running in under a week
+• Easy to set up — most teams are running in under a week

 • 14-day free trial with no credit card required

-• Jobber Copilot AI assistant is genuinely useful for marketing and data analysis
+• Jobber Copilot AI assistant saves real time on marketing and data tasks

 Frequently Asked Questions

-They're close competitors.
-Jobber is cheaper at the entry level ($39/mo vs $59/mo) and generally easier to use.
-Housecall Pro has slightly better payment features.
-See our full Jobber vs Housecall Pro comparison.
+For most contractors, yes — Jobber is cheaper at entry level ($39/mo vs $59/mo) and generally easier to use.
+Housecall Pro has slightly better built-in payment features and a stronger marketing toolkit on its mid-tier plan.
+Try both free trials and see which one fits your workflow.